-Our goal for the next section is to construct estimations of the functions $\mu(t,u,x)$ and $\beta(t,u,x)$, so as to give an estimation of $G(u,v) = g(u-v)$.
+Our goal in the next section is to construct estimations of the functions $\mu(t,u,x)$ and $\beta(t,u,x)$, to give an estimation of $G(u,v) = g(u-v)$.
 We will use the $L^2$-distance in the probability space to describe our estimation errors.